 The extremely fast and robust Vectric VCarving engine handles complex designs with ease providing both fast calculation speed and robust handling of imperfect data.

-As well as 'simple' VCarving, the software supports many advanced VCarving strategies, such as 'Flat Bottomed' v-carving, optionally using a second flat bottom tool to optimally clear out the flat areas.
+As well as simple VCarving, the software supports many advanced VCarving strategies, such as 'flat bottomed' VCarving.
+Or optionally using multiple tools for your engraving jobs, reducing both machining time and tool wear.

 Another advanced capability is the support for VCarving areas wider than the tool by making multiple clearance passes to achieve the required depth.
 This is done automatically by the software when the carved area is deeper than the maximum cutting depth of the tool.